nuxtus/nuxtus/README.md

 ~/client $ npm run dev
 ```

+## Production deployment

+By default Directus is configured to accept CORS from any origin.
+Nuxtus suggests modifying this for your production deployment.

 ## Manual setup

 Clone this repo onto your local machine, remove the remote git origin and add a new one.